 It has been discovered that the famous "will of queen Berthe", naming her as the founder of Payerne, is in fact a fake, created by monks.
 These papers allowed the monks to grant themselves more rights than they actually possessed.

 The church is actually closed to the public for renovations.
-Guided tours at fixed hours are organised during the Summer 2017.
+Guided tours are organised.